-- (1) No person may set up or use in any street or public place any circus, whirligig, roundabout or other side-show or device or tent for the amusement or recreation of the public- - (a) except with the written permission of the municipality and subject to such conditions as may be determined by the municipality; - (b) unless suitable sanitary conveniences for both sexes of the staff have been provided; and - (c) if it is in any way dangerous or unsafe for public use. - (2) An authorised official of the municipality shall, for the purposes of inspection at all reasonable times have free access to such circus, whirligig, roundabout or other side-show or device.
+(1) No person may set up or use in any street or public place any circus, whirligig, roundabout or other side-show or device or tent for the amusement or recreation of the public or for religious purposes

+- (a) except with the written permission of the municipality and subject to such conditions as may be determined by the municipality; - (b) unless suitable sanitary conveniences for both sexes of the staff and the public have been provided; and - (c) if it is in any way dangerous or unsafe for public use. - (2) An authorised official of the municipality shall, for the purposes of inspection at all reasonable times have free access to such circus, whirligig, roundabout or other side-show or device.